nativescript-community/ui-material-components/packages/nativescript-material-snackbar/README.md

 export function showActionSnackbar() {
     snackbar
         .action({
-            snackText: `I'm a snackbar with an action`,
+            message: `I'm a snackbar with an action`,
             actionText: 'Dismiss',
             hideDelay: 2000
         })